 Ancient Philippi, Greece: A Guide to the Archaeological Site

 Founded in the fourth century BCE, the ancient Philippi was one of the most important cities of northeastern Greece, playing a pivotal role in the region’s political, commercial, and religious heritage for nearly two millennia.
+It stands today as one of the most well-preserved early Christian monuments in the western world.

 Visit Ancient Philippi, Greece: A Brief Guide